OVI71397/Docker-on-AWS-Lambda/README.md

 Create an automatic pipeline that will be collecting traveling data from open-source API.

 ## Implementation
-The Python script lambda_function.py makes API requests and preprocesses the raw data to produce CSV file, which is then stored in an AWS S3 bucket.
+The Python script lambda_function.py makes API requests and preprocesses the raw data to produce CSV file, which is then stored in an Amazon S3 bucket.
 The script and its dependencies are packed with a Docker container and pushed to Amazon Elastic Container Registry.
 The container is further deployed on the AWS Lambda function and scheduled for automatic execution with Amazon CloudWatch.